How $1,400 Worth of Drugs Put $155,000 in the State’s Pocket

 Yes, you read that right.
 Five investigations.
 Street values of less than $500. $155,000 forfeited by the state.
 Oh – and out of the seven arrests tied to these forfeitures, four resulted in non-convicting probations and two ended in dismissals.

 Civil asset forfeiture has become a hot topic recently and the issue continues to gain momentum.
-Just last week, U.S. Supreme Court Justice Clarence Thomas weighed in on the controversy, issuing an opinion about a Texas case, Leonard v.
+In 2017, U.S. Supreme Court Justice Clarence Thomas weighed in on the controversy, issuing an opinion about a Texas case, Leonard v.
 Texas, which the Supreme Court refused to hear but Justice Thomas expressed strong feelings about.

 Like so many forfeitures, the case stemmed from a traffic stop on the side of the road.
 Police searched a vehicle and found a safe in the trunk, which contained $210,100 and a bill of sale for a Pennsylvania home.
 The money was seized because law enforcement believed it was connected to the transport or sale of narcotics along a known drug corridor — even though the driver told police the contents belonged to his mother, Lisa Leonard.